andrew/ultimate-awesome/README.md

 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-browserless](https://github.com/koalagang/awesome-browserless) - 😎 🌍 A curated list of awesome alternatives to apps tradtionally used in the web browser.
-- [awesome-home-media-server](https://github.com/Kussie/awesome-home-media-server) - This is a carefully compiled list of remarkable projects with the focus on home media.
 - [awesome-initramfs](https://github.com/LaszloGombos/awesome-initramfs) - Awesome initramfs.
 - [awesome-fullstack](https://github.com/ManzDev/awesome-fullstack) - A list of curated resources related to FullStack (Frontend, Backend and DevOps).
 - [PyTorch-Guide](https://github.com/mikeroyal/PyTorch-Guide) - PyTorch Guide.